siberianfox/g2wiki/Compiling-G2-on-OS-X-(with-Xcode).md

 ## Uploading G2 to a target board

-To flash G2 onto a target board, see the [[Flashing G2 with OS X]] page.
+To flash G2 onto a target board, see the [[Flashing G2 with OSX]] page.

 TODO: Instruction on debugging with OS X, GDB, OpenOCD, and Atmel ICE.